ucsb-coral/coral/team/AI_CODING.md

 I think I will be using this in any case possible moving forward.
 I will be implementing various elements on my own that will be integrated into the output of the two AI's.

+2/23 I used ChatGPT to help troubleshoot the toggle feature of the favorite button I had implemented on the dining tab

 ## Ethan - Amazon Codewhisperer, Github Copilot and Google Gemini

 I use Codewhisperer and Copilot for code suggestions and documentation generation.